CLRX/CLRX-mirror/doc/GcnInstrsVop3.md

 Description:  D.d = Look Up 2/PI (S0.d) with segment select S1.u[4:0].
 Save choosen 53 bits of 2/PI in double floating point value in VDST.
 Second argument is initial segment.
 First argument is shift of the value (in power form).
-Bit are numbered from MSB to LSB, begins from 1.
+Bit are numbered from MSB to LSB, begins from value 1.0.
 Choosen bits begins from:
 53*SEGMENT + (FREXP_EXP(SRC0)-1)-(53*SEGMENT if SRC0>=POW(2.0, 53*SEGMENT),
 otherwise 53*SEGMENT.
 Operation: